 The photographer Laurenz Berges originated from Cloppenburg in Germany.
 He received his training at the Folkwangschule in Essen.
-His work has always been shrouded by cultural undertones and connotations that are deeply rooted in the Second World War and the impact it had in society.
+His work has always been shrouded by cultural undertones and connotations deeply rooted in the Second World War and its impact on society.

 Having studied under renowned master Bernd Becher during his time at the Kunstakademie in Düsseldorf, Berges is known for applying different aspects of humanity and death in his works, and his Cloppenburg series was no different.